 It pays to be nice on the trail!
 Follow these tips for sharing the trails within and between our parks.

-- Don’t Block the Trail - When in a group, avoid using more than half the trail.
+- Don’t block the trail: When in a group, avoid using more than half the trail.
 Switch to single file when approaching or passing other trail users.

-- Dog walkers: Keep dogs on a 6’ non-retractable leash.
+- Dog walkers: Keep dogs on a 6-foot non-retractable leash and under your control.

-- Keep Right - Stay to the right side of the trail as is safe, except when passing another user.
+- Keep right: Stay to the right side of the trail, except when passing another user.

 - Give audible signals: Say "hello" when approaching others, especially if you encounter horseback riders on a turf trail.
 When passing, loudly say “PASSING ON YOUR LEFT.”
 A clear warning signal may be given by voice, bell or horn.

-- Helmets - Bicyclists, skaters and skateboarders should always wear a properly fitted helmet.
+- Helmets: Bicyclists, skaters, skateboarders and horseback riders should always wear a properly fitted helmet.

-- Stop Means Stop - Obey all stop signs along the trail.
+- Stop means stop: Obey all stop and yield signs along the trails.

 A campaign for trail safety

-Roughly 4.5 million visitors a year use the regional trail system managed by Three Rivers Park District.
-Safety for all these bikers, runners, walkers and commuters is a top priority.
-Regional trails are a shared public space – safety and courtesy are necessary to make a positive trail experience for everyone.
-Over the past five years, Three Rivers Park District has encouraged users to respect each other through a “Share the Trail” safety campaign.
+More than 5 million visitors a year use trails managed by Three Rivers Park District.
+Safety for all these bikers, runners, walkers, commuters and horseback riders is a top priority.
+Trails are a shared public space – safety and courtesy are necessary to create a positive experience for everyone.
+Three Rivers Park District encourages users to respect each other through a “Share the Trail” safety campaign.

 “Sharing the Trail” is a simple concept.
 It means sharing the trail with multiple users, even if they use the trails differently than you do.
-The system works best when everyone respects one another’s use of the trails and all follow the same general rules.
+The system works best when everyone respects one another’s use of the trails and follow the same general rules.
 Trail safety messages are placed around the trails in various locations, catching the attention of our users and creating teachable moments.